Menu Close

 One big sign of SAD is feeling incredibly low on energy.
 It’s like a constant tiredness that doesn’t seem to go away, even if you’ve had a good night’s sleep.
 Everyday activities might feel like a real struggle.

-Social withdrawal, unexplained physical discomfort like pain in joints and changes in your libido join the mix.
+Social withdrawal, unexplained physical discomfort like pain in joints and changes in your libido, can join the mix.

 The exact cause of SAD is not fully understood, but several factors are believed to contribute to its development.